kboy-silvergym/FirebaseCloudFunctions-for-NewsApp/README.md

 This is my Firebase Functions Smaples.

-The Firebase Functions is useful for Mobile Developer like me because it's easy to develop backend apps.
+The Firebase Functions is useful for mobile developer like me because it's easy to develop backend apps.

 If you wanted to do something regularly schedules, use the AppEngine.
 Its PubSub Cron feature is easy to implement. reference -> https://developers-jp.googleblog.com/2017/04/how-to-schedule-cron-jobs-with-cloud.html